Find-A-Can/Find-A-Can/Documents/Back-End Design.md

 ## Get Requests:
 getTrashCansInArea

-- Parameters: MaxLatitude, MaxLongitude, MinLatitude, MinLongitude
+- Parameters: NorthLatitude, EastLongitude, SouthLatitude, WestLongitude
 - Returns: A GeoJSON object of the locations of the trash cans
     - Each can will be its own Feature,
        With the properties "isGarbage":"true|false", "isCompost":"true|false", and "isRecycling":"true|false"